-- At the time of application, with the exception of new enterprises, applicants are expected to be in line with the mentioned laws and regulation below:Law 5996 on Veterinary Services, Plant Health, Food and Feed. - Law 6331 on Occupational Health and Safety. - Law 2872 on Environment - Regulation on Business and Working Permit Licence published in the Official Journal no 25902 dated 10.08.2005. - For the sub-sectors, the linked secondary legislation of these laws and regulations, and future amendments of these laws and regulations shall be respected. - At the end of the investment period, the investment shall meet the relevant EU standards applicable to it. - In case of the setting up of a new enterprise, the recipient should provide the certificates required pursuant to the above mentioned laws at the end of the investment. - Applicants should submit a business plan in accordance with the requested format by the IPARD Agency.
+- At the time of application, with the exception of new enterprises, applicants are expected to be in line with the mentioned laws and regulation below:Law 5996 on Veterinary Services, Plant Health, Food and Feed. - o Law 6331 on Occupational Health and Safety. - o Law 2872 on Environment. - o Regulation on Business and Working Permit Licence published in the Official Journal no 25902 dated 10.08.2005. - For the sub-sectors, the linked secondary legislation of these laws and regulations, and future amendments of these laws and regulations shall be respected. - At the end of the investment period, the investment shall meet the relevant EU standards applicable to it. - Collective investments" mean investments by producer organisations in sharing facilities, machines, equipment, and other infrastructure for processing of agricultural and fishery products up to the EU standards. - In case of the setting up of a new enterprise, the recipient should provide the certificates required pursuant to the above mentioned laws at the end of the investment. - Applicants should submit a business plan in accordance with the requested format by the IPARD Agency.
 The business plan should demonstrate the economic viability of the enterprise at the end of the realization of the investment.
 The economic viability of the investment will be verified against the criteria listed in Annex III.
-For smaller investments a simplified business plan will be submitted. - The establishments listed on the website of the EU (DG SANCO) as an EU approved third country establishment for the specific category of food of animal origin, are not eligible to support for only the relevant applied sub sectors. - Existing enterprises, which have a built-in daily capacity below the minimum capacity limit indicated under the specific eligibility criteria for the applied sub-sector, but which prove that they will have at least the minimum capacity indicated under the specific eligibility criteria for the applied sub-sector after the completion of the investment, shall be eligible. - The setting up of a new enterprise is eligible in milk processing, whey processing, milk collection, red meat slaughterhouses, red meat cutting plants, poultry slaughterhouses (in Kastamonu, Mersin, Çankırı), poultry cutting plants (in Kastamonu, Mersin, Çankırı), fruit and vegetable processing and fish processing with the condition that there is no overcapacity in the province at the application stage.
+For smaller investments a simplified business plan will be submitted. - The establishments listed on the website of the EU (DG SANCO) as an EU approved third country establishment for the specific category of food of animal origin, are not eligible to support for only the relevant applied sub sectors.